Metaxal/rascas/README.md

 # rascas
 Computer Algebra System for Racket.

+Currently a little unstable, in particularf file names may change and files may be merged.
+Relying on just `(require rascas)` is safer.

 This is a port of [dharmatech/mpl](https://github.com/dharmatech/mpl) from r6rs to Racket.

 See the file [`tests.rkt`](https://github.com/Metaxal/rascas/blob/master/tests.rkt) for examples.